 Quick Tips for Navigating Our Internet Banking System

-Below are some quick tips to help you get acclimated to our Internet Banking system.
+Below are some quick tips to help you get acclimated to our new Internet Banking system.
 Click a topic link to view the tips for that topic.

 Tips for Signing On to Internet Banking

 - If you previously bookmarked our Internet Banking sign on page, that link will no longer work.
 To access Internet Banking, please sign on from the homepage of our website.

 - You will use your member number in the username filed and your existing Internet Banking password in the password field the first time you sign on to our new Internet Banking system.
 You will also be prompted to create a new username and password during this initial sign on.

 - Your new username must be between six and 20 characters, and cannot be all numbers.
 It can be a combination of letters, numbers, and the following special characters: @ $ * _ – = . ! ~.